coq/coq/doc/sphinx/proof-engine/tactics.rst

    We recommend always specifying :n:`@ident` so that the names of hypotheses don't change as the proof is updated, making your proof easier to maintain.
-For example, if H exists in the context, Coq will consider using `H0`, `H1`, ... until it finds an unused name.
+For example, if H exists in the context, Rocq will consider using `H0`, `H1`, ... until it finds an unused name.
 Modifications to a proof can change automatically assigned names that subsequent tactics likely refer to, making the proofs harder to maintain.
 The :flag:`Mangle Names` flag gives some control over how fresh names are generated (see